exonum/exonum-doc/src/get-started/design-overview.md

 Supervisor is a service controlling the service lifecycle.
-Supervisor actions are generally authorized by the supermajority of the administators of the blockchain framework.
+Supervisor actions are generally authorized by the supermajority of the administrators of the blockchain framework.

 More precisely, the supervisor service is controlling the following activities: